 If you follow these tips you’ll be on your way to finding the right keywords for SEO and creating targeted, meaningful content which searchers are looking for and need.

+Want a deeper dive on keyword research?
 Check out our SEO Best Practices blog for more guidance on how to write and optimize SEO content for your site.